CultClassik/syscripts/README.md

 ---

 ###To do:
+- Add shortcuts or something to all of the apps & tools that are installed
+- Atom issue "Error: spawn rubocop ENOENT"
+- Chef commands not running, probably needs path refreshed after installing ChefDK
 - fix "gem" issue, not in path
 - Disable OneDrive
 - Disable windows updates "from more than one place" - prevent pc from sending updates to other users